 For windows and external doors to receive the DVV label, the window manufacturer must be subject to an impartial inspection of his factory once or twice a year.
 The inspection comprises checking whether the company's quality control and finished units meet the requirements regarding, e.g., design, performance, materials and surfaces as specified in the Technical Requirements for DVV.

-The impartial body carrying out these inspections in the factories is DVC Produktcertificering.
-To see which companies are certified, please visit www.dvv.dk
+The impartial body carrying out these inspections in the factories is either Dancert or Byggeriets Kvalitetskontrol (The Quality Assurance & Certification for Building and Construction in Denmark.)
+To see which companies are certified, please visit www.dvv.dk annex 14

-This edition was revised 01.01.16 Version 0116
+This edition was revised 01.01.19 Version 0116